Why do I get a client SSL/TLS negotiation error when I try to connect to my load balancer?

 (Optional) Test your load balancer's security policy

 You can install and run the sslscan command on any Amazon EC2 Linux instance or from your local system.
-Be sure that the load balancer that you want to test accepts TLS connections from your source IP address.
+Make sure that the load balancer that you want to test accepts TLS connections from your source IP address.
 To use sslscan on an Amazon Linux EC2 instance:

 1. Enable the Extra Packages for Enterprise Linux (EPEL) repository.